 Individual (single) patients who are desperately ill, have exhausted other treatment options, and are ineligible or otherwise unable to participate in a clinical trial, can request permission to try investigational (unapproved) drugs, biologics, and medical devices through two different pathways:

 - Food and Drug Administration (FDA) expanded access, which is available to patients who are seriously ill or have life-threatening conditions.
 This process includes reviews by both FDA and an institutional review board (IRB) to help ensure that the investigational drug, biologic, or medical device does not expose the patient to undue risks.
 FDA usually completes its review within a few days.
-From 2010 through 2017, FDA approved 99 percent of individual (single) patient requests for expanded access.
+From 2010 through 2017, FDA approved 99% of individual (single) patient requests for expanded access.

 - Right-to-Try, a new pathway made possible this year with the passage of federal right-to-try legislation.
 This pathway is available only to patients with life-threatening conditions and only applies to investigational drugs and biologics.
 It does not require FDA or IRB review and, therefore, does not provide the resulting extra level of protection for patients.

 Under both pathways, the request must be made by a licensed physician on behalf of the patient.
 Also under both pathways, the product manufacturer is not required to grant the request.